SHy353/SiriControl-Server/README.md

-# SiriControl Server

-Do more with Siri.
+# SiriControl - Do more with Siri

 For more info, see http://siricontrol.live/.